 - Rain: When it rains, most activities continue as normal, some may move to covered shelters if necessary for the program. - Heavy Rain and Thunderstorm Watches: All camp activities will take place indoors.
-The counselors tell stories, play small group games and lead other creative activities. - Thunderstorm Warnings or Tornado Watches/Warnings: All campers come to the Sabes JCC or Camp Butwin Lodge.
-Often, we split up into smaller groups, one upstairs and one downstairs.
-We play Rainy Day Olympics, sing-downs and group games.
-If a tornado warning is issued for our area, we move the campers to the basement and keep the campers calm. - All trip sites are equipped with appropriate rain and severe weather shelters. - If the children are on the buses at the end of the day and the weather becomes very dangerous, we will send the buses to the central sites or to the Capp Center St. Paul, at the determination of the Camp Director in consultation with JCC staff.
+The counselors tell stories, play small group games and lead other creative activities. - Thunderstorm Warnings or Tornado Watches/Warnings: All campers move to the Sabes JCC or

+- Camp Butwin Lodge, where campers are engaged in rainy day Olympics, sing-downs, and group games in severe weather shelter space. - All trip sites are equipped with appropriate rain and severe weather shelters. - If the children are on the buses at the end of the day and the weather becomes very dangerous, we will send the buses to the central sites or to the Capp Center St. Paul, at the determination of the Camp Director in consultation with JCC staff.
 This is an extreme situation and has not happened often.
 Staff will be at central sites to let parents know where the buses were sent.